 How long does it take you to see everything at Dunguaire Castle: 20 Minutes

-Easily reached from Dublin on a day trip, or enroute from Galway to Dublin, Birr castle is known for its lavish gardens and contribution to science.
+Easily reached from Dublin on a day trip, or en-route from Galway to Dublin, Birr castle is known for its lavish gardens and contribution to science.
 It boasts some of the most advanced telescopes you will find in your travels and the gardens are well known all around Ireland.

-The castle itself has a beautiful presence and spending a solid 2 hours exploring the castle in grounds will give you a real treat.
+The castle itself has a beautiful presence and spending a solid 2 hours exploring the castle on grounds will give you a real treat.
 When you’re done visiting the castle, stop in at Pilkington’s Pub just down the road for a pint of Guinness.

 This castle is beautiful yet not one of the most visited castles in Ireland.
 You’ll enjoy a peaceful visit here.

 Nearby Birr Castle is County Arms Hotel.
-The hotel offers a number of facilities, such as a sauna, an express check-in and check-out feature and a golf course.
+The hotel offers a number of facilities, such as a sauna, an express check-in, and check-out feature and a golf course.

 Those staying at the property have access to a terrace and a barbecue area.
 Just a stone’s throw from nearby bars and clubs, this 4-star hotel also allows guests to discover the local nightlife.

 Details: Summer hours: 9:00-18:00, Cost: 9€ Adult, 5€ child, more Birr Castle information.
-Admission tickets give you access to the gardens, great telescope, science center and treehouse adventure area.
+Admission tickets give you access to the gardens, great telescope, science center, and treehouse adventure area.
 Last admission one hour before closing.

 How long does it take you to see everything at Birr Castle: 1.5 hours.

 Malahide Castle is the closest castle to Dublin and the exterior of this castle is stunning, again with a classic exterior look and feel of being a real castle from a fairy tale.
-If you don’t have time to venture beyond Dublin on your trip to Ireland and you want to visit a castle, than it goes without saying that you should hop on the train and go see Malahide Castle.
+If you don’t have time to venture beyond Dublin on your trip to Ireland and you want to visit a castle than it goes without saying that you should hop on the train and go see Malahide Castle.

 Much of the castle dates back to the 12th century and can be visited both on the inside and outside.
-Your visit here will be more than just a castle too, as there is a village and garden that are included and will give you a real feel for what Malahide would have been like in its glory days.
+Your visit here will be more than just a castle too, as there are a village and garden that are included and will give you a real feel for what Malahide would have been like in its glory days.

-There are several places to find accommodation near the Malahide Castle.
+There are several places to find accommodation near Malahide Castle.
 The Grand Hotel Malahide is situated in Malahide and is close to the area’s tourist attractions.
-Those staying at Grand Hotel Malahide can indulge in a drink at Matt Ryan, before sampling a meal at The Coast.
+Those staying at the Grand Hotel Malahide can indulge in a drink at Matt Ryan, before sampling a meal at The Coast.